 "Think practical, not fashionable.
 If your clothing is not comfortable, you won't be comfortable."

-"Comfortable shoes are essential, since traveling usually entails lots of walking."
+"Comfortable walking shoes are essential."

-"Pack some basic essentials: hangers, school supplies (notebooks, writing utensils, scissors, folders, flash drive, tape, post-its, calculator) and personal items.
+"Pack some basics: hangers, school supplies (notebooks, writing utensils, scissors, folders, flash drive, tape, post-its, calculator) and personal items.
 Then you can leave these things behind, making room for souvenirs."

 COMMUNICATION